saltyorg/mount-templates/README.md

 - The official Saltbox [mount templates](https://github.com/saltyorg/Saltbox/tree/master/roles/remote/templates) should be used as examples.
 - All templates should be tested by the contributor and confirmed to work
-- We prefer generic templates that cover all use cases for a vendor/solution (vendor.j2) but will also accept templates for specific use cases which are labeled as such (vendor-usecase.j2).
-A generic template for a vendor/solution.
+- We prefer generic templates that cover all use cases for a vendor/solution (`vendor.j2`) but will also accept templates for specific use cases which are labeled as such (`vendor-usecase.j2`).
 - We prefer templates that do not hardcode items such as RC ports, directories and paths.
+- We prefer all templates have the RC (remote control) enabled as per the official templates.
+- We prefer all templates have configurable VFS cache as per the official templates.
-- All templates should have the .j2 extension and be saved in the root folder of the repository (the same folder as this README.)
+- All templates should have the `.j2` extension and be saved in the root folder of the repository (the same folder as this README.)
 No pull requests will be accepted for other folders.
 The `custom` folder is reserved for end user use and is ignored by git.